Skip to main content

 Dir.
 Lawrie Brewster

 Set in the remote Highlands of Scotland, and inspired by the unsettling and bleak tales of H. P. Lovecraft, Arthur Machen and the creepy Slender Man mythology, Lord of Tears is a gothic chiller that slowly unfurls in an immensely atmospheric and nightmarish manner.
 Writer Sarah Daly and director Brewster seamlessly fuse together an array of influences – the aforementioned Lovecraftian mythos and Slender Man-like lore, as well as the likes of classic M.R.
 James style ghost stories, contemporary J-Horror imagery (most evident in some of the later scenes), old folktales and myths, ancient gods and legendary monsters, to create a film that feels wholly original and striking in its scope.
-Throughout is the unshakable notion that we are somehow witnessing the exhumation of some secret, ancient and dreadful thing, so detailed and authentic feeling is the mythology woven about it.
+Throughout is the unshakable notion that we are somehow witnessing the exhumation of a secret, ancient and dreadful thing, so detailed and authentic feeling is the mythology woven about it.
 Shades of folk horror abound as James learns that the land around his childhood home is notorious for its tragic and disturbing history, steeped in bygone Scottish lore and pagan ritual.
 No good can come of him staying there again.

 Brewster adopts an effective slow-burn approach, teasing us with glimpses of James’s spectral stalker.
 As his nightmares intensify, and with them the closing in of a familiar, watching presence, the director creates some truly creepy imagery.
 The figure of the Owl Man is a deeply sinister one and, much in the same way John Carpenter revealed the presence of Michael Myers throughout Halloween – standing in the distance or on the periphery of the screen (and the glimpses of the Slender Man in online photos) he is so effective because of his stillness; and the patient, dark and quietly encroaching intent this stillness suggests.
 When he speaks it is through James’s dreams, and his voice is provided by David Schofield (An American Werewolf in London, F) who intones all manner of apocalyptic threats through darkly eloquent verse.